linux development logo

 apt install grub-customizer

-Reconfiguring the Grub menu
+Reconfiguring the GRUB menu

-Reconfiguring the Grub menu
+Reconfiguring the GRUB menu

-After saving, I reboot to verify.
+After saving, I reboot to check.

 New boot menu